Why Scratch Cooking?

 Change beyond the plate.

-When institutions regain the ability to scratch cook real food efficiently through operational transformation, several things happen at once:
+When schools regain the ability to scratch cook real food efficiently through operational transformation, several things happen at once:

 • Procurement supports